An egg a day to keep the doctor away?

 A study of nearly half a million people in China suggests a daily egg may reduce the risk of heart disease and strokes.

-Experts stress any egg consumption needs to be part of healthy lifestyle to be beneficial.
+Experts stress any egg consumption needs to be part of a healthy lifestyle to be beneficial.

 But fears that eating too many eggs can be bad for you appear to have been laid to rest.

-"One can deliberate on the many limitations and caveats of nutritional research, but the take-home message of this research from a large study from China is that at the very least up to one egg a day is not linked with raised cardiovascular risk, and at best up to one egg a day may even have health benefits," says Prof Nita Forouhi, of the University of Cambridge.
+"One can deliberate on the many limitations and caveats of nutritional research, but the take-home message of this research from a large study from China is that at the very least up to one egg a day is not linked with raised cardiovascular risk, and at best up to one egg a day may even have health benefits," says Prof Nita Forouhi, of the University of Cambridge, commenting on the work.

 The study, in the journal Heart, follows years of bad press for the humble egg - from salmonella scares to cholesterol fears.